Dayar-e-Dil (novella): Plot summary

 Farah is a young doctor doing her house job.
-Her mother Ruhina has left for Karachi after their dispute over the property, which Ruhina is demanding from her father-in-law in respect to the divorce of Farah and Wali, whereas Farah is reluctant on taking property.
-For fifteen days, she spare herself from the outer world, when one day Wali calls her and tell her that he is agree to give her divorce including whatever else she wants and they decided to meet.
-Farah then meets Wali, who propose a contract and ask if She is agree to live in Peshawar with Agha Jan for three months, he will give her divorce including the property she is demanding and whatever else she wants.
-Despite being alarmed she reluctantly agrees and signed a contract, without telling anyone she and Wali left for Peshawar, where ailing Agha Jaan became energetic after seeing her.

-Not able to understand, she concludes that Wali brought her here because of the declining health of her Grandfather.
-However, she decided to fulfill the contract, but gradually she went through many truths, about their lives and families.
-After meeting with Agha Jan, Farah went to rest in her Fathers room, where she remembers all the past events that occurs.
+Her mother Ruhina, has left for Karachi after their dispute over the property, which Ruhina wants to demand from her father-in-law after Farah's divorce from Wali, but Farah is reluctant to take the property.
+For fifteen days, she spared herself from the outer world, when one day Wali calls her and tells her that he has agreed to give her a divorce, including whatever else she wants, also to let her marry her cousin Moeez, and they decide to meet.
+Farah then meets Wali, who proposes a contract and says that if she agrees to live in Peshawar with Agha Jan for three months, he will give her a divorce, including the property she is demanding and whatever else she wants.
+Despite being alarmed, she reluctantly agrees and signs the contract, without telling anyone, and she and Wali leave for Peshawar, where ailing Agha Jaan becomes energetic after seeing her.
+Unable to understand, she concludes that Wali brought her here because of the declining health of her Grandfather.
+However, she decides to fulfill the contract, and gradually she discovers many truths about their lives and families.
+After meeting Agha Jan, Farah enters her father's room, where she remembers all the past events that had occurred.